oceanmodeling/adcircpy/README.md

 ```
 If the package fails to install through pip, check if you have the correct headers installed in your operating system.
 Using conda is highly recommended.

-### NOTE: If you are developer and would like to debug the package, please install this package on developer mode by doing:
+#### NOTE: If you are developer and would like to debug the package, you may install this package on developer mode by doing:
 ```cmd
 pip install -e .
 ```
-### on the AdcircPy folder.
-This will ensure that any changes you make to the source code will be reflected on your current environment.
-This will not be necessary in the future when an official stable release is provided through pip.

 ### Usage